By Lisa Johnston

 “We need to overcome the challenges we face, and what we would like to do is be measured in dollars,” by manufacturing more in other countries, Hirai said.

-During the press event, Sony mentioned the “wow” factor its new products must have, and Hirai said, “Our RX1 camera, our 4K TV, they have it.
-That’s what we have to do — introduce products that show that Sony has its mojo back.”
+During Monday’s press event Sony mentioned the “wow” factor its new products must have, and Hirai said, “Our RX1 camera, our 4K TV, they have it.
+That’s what we have to do.
+Introduce products that show that Sony has its mojo back.”
 He added that it won’t happen overnight.

 When asked about returning to profitability in TVs, Hirai said, “We have reviewed the cost structure,” and Sony pared down its line and did not ship as many TVs because “they were losing money.”